 Having said that, this is still very good work.
 Very much in the vein of the band’s own and unique household brand.
 The album starts off with an intro Samon that – for once – is good and not a waste of time.
 Some spoken words and a nice theme melody, that’s it.
 I like it.

 Primordial Breath starts out – well – primordial, aggressively chewed and expelled again.
 But with a very nice flourish at the end.
 You need to be in the mood for that one, but it is really good.
 Then follows Inis Mona sounding very much like something that I already heard in other folk songs.
 I remain unsure about that one and I am surely not certain where the stellar reviews came from for this track.

-The following few tracks are lost in Death Metal Purist Heaven or have been instrumentally misguided – not worth to mention.
+The following few tracks are lost in Folk Metal Purist Heaven or have been instrumentally misguided – not worth to mention them.
 But then comes Slanias Song, which with Anna Murphy‘s expert contribution morphed into a very nice concoction.
 The text itself is perhaps a bit too heavy and heroic, but then this depends on taste, doesn’t it?
 The following instrumental track will bring you back down to earth nicely from the rosy heights of mighty Alpine madness.

 Elembivos finally producing – oh surprise – a nice guitar and violin solo – dual whammy.
 Who would have thought this possible?
 Looks like the guitar man woke up towards the end.
 The album ends nicely with the instrumental version of the intro.